-Adults will eat the same small insects that are about half the size of the head.
-They should be gut-loaded and dusted with vitamin and mineral powder and offered in a dish.
+Adults will eat the same small insects about half the head’s size.
+They should be gut-loaded, dusted with vitamin and mineral powder, and offered in a dish.

 Skinks will eat about 6 insects in a feeding and anything they don’t eat should be removed after an hour.

 Treats can include waxworms or butter worms.
-Since they are fatty, try to only offer treats to adults or thin skinks.
-You can also offer small fish in the water dish, but make sure they are safe for reptiles.
+Since they are fatty, try only to offer treats to adults or thin skinks.
+You can also offer small fish in the water dish, but ensure they are safe for reptiles.

-Many species of fish like goldfish have an enzyme that can cause vitamin deficiencies.
+Many fish species, like goldfish, have an enzyme that can cause vitamin deficiencies.